SixSq/old.sixsq.github.com/_products-and-services/nuvla-io/features/2_container.md

 icon: fab fa-docker
 ---

-Nuvla is Docker container native.
-User applications are packaged as Docker containers.
-Then, Nuvla uses Container Orchestration Engines (COE) to deploy your apps.
-NuvlaBox is automatically installed with Docker Swarm and Kubernetes is coming soon.
-This means you can deploy load balanced and highly available services, as well as edge-to-edge strategies.
+Nuvla.io is Docker container native.
+You can deploy into Docker, Docker Swarm and Kubernetes.
+We also support private registries, such that you keep control of your intellectual property.